More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 What area does it cover?

-The geographical scope for Goldthorpe's bid to the Towns Fund covers Goldthorpe and the wider Dearne area including Bolton on Dearne and Thurnscoe.
+The geographical scope for Goldthorpe's bid to the Towns Fund covers Goldthorpe.
+It also includes the wider Dearne areas of Bolton on Dearne and Thurnscoe.

 What are the objectives?